Canadian Olympic Medal Count

-Cheryl Bernard was the skip of the rink that won the Olympic silver medal at Vancouver 2010.
-Canada finished the round robin atop the standings with an 8-1 record.
-After defeating Switzerland in the semifinal, the team lost to defending champion Anette Norberg of Sweden in the gold medal match.
-Bernard’s rink had won the right to be Team Canada at Vancouver 2010 by defeating 2006 Olympic bronze medallist Shannon Kleibrink in the final of the Roar of the Rings Canadian Curling Trials.
+Cheryl Bernard’s career highlight came at Vancouver 2010 where she skipped her team of Susan O’Connor, Carolyn Darbyshire, Cori Bartel and Kristie Moore to the Olympic silver medal.
+They had finished the round robin atop the standings with an 8-1 record but lost to defending Olympic champion Anette Norberg of Sweden in the final.
+Bernard’s rink had become Team Canada by defeating 2006 Olympic bronze medallist Shannon Kleibrink with her last rock in the Roar of the Rings final in December 2009.